camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 <p><img src={DeployProcessApplicationImg} alt="Deploy a process application" /></p>

-All resources contained in the process application (i.e. the main process plus all other BPMN diagrams, DMN diagrams and forms) will be deployed together in a single bundle.
+All BPMN, DMN, and form files contained in the process application folder will be deployed in a single bundle.
-If any of the resources is invalid and cannot be deployed, the whole deployment will [fail](#deployment-errors) and the cluster state will remain unchanged.
+If any resource fails to deploy, the whole deployment will [fail](#deployment-errors) and the cluster state will remain unchanged.
-This ensures that a process application cannot be deployed incompletely or in an inconsistent state, which makes it safer to use.
+This ensures that a process application cannot be deployed incompletely or in an inconsistent state, making it safer to use.

 ### Run a process application